projecting123/calendar/README.md

 # Calendar in NextJS-14

-Fully functional calendar built in NEXTJS, this was a beautiful project for me
+Fully functional calendar built in NEXTJS without any third party libraries, this was a beautiful project for me